Skip to contents

 • You can supply glucose/HbA1c/C-peptide/insulin/adipokines when available to enrich outputs.

-• You need explicit NA handling and optional extreme-value screening.
+• You need explicit NA handling.

 Inputs and requirements